Updated November 16, 2017

-The Master System is also known as the Sega Mark III.
+The Sega Master System is also known as the Sega Mark III.

-I don't have much to say because I had no luck emulating games with Yabause, but it does emulate the firmware.
+I don't have much to say about the Sega Saturn because I had no luck emulating games with Yabause, but it does emulate the firmware.

-Some of the clones and variants of the SG-1000 include
+Some of the clones and variants of the Sega SG-1000 include

 Some of the emulation websites I saw lumped the SG-1000 together with the Sega Master System.
 Both are similar, but different systems.
 None of the emulators in ports require firmware.

 Sony PlayStation SCPH-5001 (credit Evan Amos, copyright public domain)

 Both PCSX-Reloaded and the core for RetroArch emulate the Sony PlayStation BIOS, but PCSX-Reloaded is broken on Intel GPUs.
 So if you do use an Intel GPU your only choice is RetroArch unless you have the PlayStation firmware.